skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 * Transparency

-On the one hand, it is easy to understand why mass censorship is harmful, but on the other hand, transparency alone is not enough to put an end to false information.
+On one hand, it is easy to understand why mass censorship is harmful, but on the other hand, transparency alone is not enough to put an end to false information.
 Above all, it provides contradictory and provable facts (unlike fake news).

 The first step of transparency is to make the information public.
 The second is to make it easy to access, easy to search, easy to reuse.